 Congratulations, You’re a Technology Company Now

-- Building it isn’t the same as marketing it
+- Building the application isn’t the same as marketing it

-- Your requirements will change once it’s in front of customers
+- You’ll find new requirements once it’s in front of customers

 - Congratulations, you’re a technology company now

-They’re all important, but that last one is a pit of commitment and responsibility that’s especially sobering for nontechnical founders.
-Let’s take a look at its impact and the places where a post-launch budget is vital.
+They’re all important, but that last one tends to sneak up on non-technical founders.
+Let’s take a look at its impact and the places where budgeting beyond development is necessary.

 Your Pledge to Customers

-You offer a service, but responsibility doesn’t begin and end with access to it.
-Customers (particularly ones that pay) create a set of needs that center around communication.
+Your product is a promise of service, but responsibility doesn’t begin and end with access to it.

-When there’s an issue — and there will be — users need an avenue to tell someone.
+When there’s an issue (there will be), users need a way to tell someone.

-We’ve lived the crush during free-of-charge Code School weekends, where we’d entice volunteers from every team to help out with promises of pizza.
-Basecamp has long held a stance that everyone should pitch in, too.
+We’ve lived the rush during free-of-charge Code School weekends, where pizza and gift cards were great tools to temporarily bolster our support team.
+In the tech industry at large, an approach of “Everyone Does Support” isn’t a new one.
 The process that’ll fit (and the timing to hire dedicated customer service reps) varies from product to product, but it can’t be put off without losing some early adopters.

-Early product releases are a flurry of iteration and discarded roadmaps.
+Early product releases are a flurry of iteration and false starts.

-You’re certain to hear feedback from users that sounds a lot like: “This would be perfect if it just had _____.”
+You’ll hear a lot of feedback from users like: “This would be perfect if it just had _____.”
 Saying no isn’t too difficult if you hear a request once, but what happens when you hear it daily?
-What if a huge organization needs one bit of customization before they can commit or renew?
+What if a life-changing customer needs one bit of customization before they can commit or renew?

 Past the fanfare of launch, customers are owed a reasonable amount of future insight on the product they’re paying for.
-Release notes, maintenance windows, version schedules, and roadmaps (that aren’t discarded) all become part of the technology company reality.
+Release notes, maintenance windows, version schedules, and (accurate) roadmaps all become part of the technology company reality.

 Your Pledge to Technology

-As a technology company, it stands to reason that you’ll be putting a fair amount of ongoing effort into the technology part of your product.
-Let’s run through the areas that’ll wind up demanding the most attention.
+As a technology company, it stands to reason that you’ll be putting a fair amount of ongoing effort into technology.
+Here are the areas that demand the most attention.

-Third-party services come with the added danger that they can up and disappear one day.
+Just picking these dependencies adds some danger too, since they can up and disappear.
 SublimeVideo (no link, which means exactly what you think it does) was a paid video player service that we used in a few projects and across all Code School courses.
-As it shuttered, we had to devote unplanned time towards finding, replacing, and redeploying all of the offending materials.
+As it shuttered, we had to devote unplanned time towards finding, replacing, and redeploying all of the affected applications.

 The Shelf Life of Software

-Browsers have stabilized a lot in the last ten to fifteen years, so there’s less of a danger (than there used to be) that today’s web standards will suddenly stop working in the near future.
+Browsers have stabilized a lot in the last 10–15 years, so there’s less of a danger (comparatively) that today’s web standards will suddenly stop working out of the blue.

 The bigger concern sits with quality and competitor creep.
-Resting on laurels stuff.
-Applications at the forefront of design and experience five years ago feel dated today, and competitors will routinely pop up with a fresh attempt at improving your offering.
+How long are you willing to rest on your laurels?
+Applications that led the design and experience pack five years ago feel dated today.
+If you’re in a lucrative market, competitors will routinely pop up, and improving on your interface is a really easy entry point.

-Even if it never makes sense to bring a development team together on your payroll, a technology company needs someone comfortable wearing the CTO hat for longer-term platform vision and decision-making.
+Even if it never makes sense to bring a development team together under your employ, a technology company needs someone comfortable wearing the CTO hat for longer-term platform vision and decision-making.

-Being a technology company isn’t all bad.
-Its popularity would be really confusing, if that were the case.
-As a refresher, let’s end on the key benefits this path imparts.
+Being a technology company isn’t all bad — its popularity would be confusing, if that were the case.
+As a palette cleanser, let’s talk about some of the good stuff.

-Building out a product unlocks the wonders of scalability.
-Most products start with a service that requires one-on-one meetings, a brick ‘n’ mortar location, or manual intervention.
-Software automates that limitation away.
-Some of that custom, human touch is lost, but the result can ramp with revenue and reach in a completely new way.
+Building a product unlocks the wonders of scale.
+Most products start with an offering that requires one-on-one meetings, a brick ‘n’ mortar location, or manual intervention, then removes that limitation.
+It’s a path that trades high-touch for throughput and reach.

 Our work on Explore Data Science walked that path.
-As the data science specialty came into being, Booz Allen Hamilton lacked a scalable means of training internally for the role.
-Diving into educational technology fit the bill, with the added benefit of centralizing and standardizing their curriculum.
+As data science became a sought-after specialty, Booz Allen Hamilton lacked a scalable way to spread their internal expertise company-wide.
+Diving into educational technology hit the mark, with the added byproduct of putting their curriculum to paper.

 A New Audience